Songs About Famous People

 As humans we seem to have a certain fascination with celebrities.
 Famous people have always been popular fodder for tabloids.
 With the advent of social networking our appetite for the latest celebrity gossip has only increased.

-Now we will consider a list of 15 songs about famous people.
-The list is presented chronologically not numerically.
+Now we will consider a list of 14 tunes about famous people.

 John F. Kennedy